 Dust and shavings from wood material can be harmful if inhaled, especially if you’re drilling treated wood.

-It’s a good practice to wear a breathing mask to avoid respiratory problems, such as difficulty in breathing triggered by an allergic reaction or asthma.
+According to the University of Nebraska, it’s a good practice to wear a breathing mask to avoid respiratory problems, such as difficulty in breathing triggered by an allergic reaction or asthma.

 Secure The Work Piece